melanievogel/bike-voice-assistant/README.md

 # Bike Voice Assistant
 Make biker aware of danger zones through feedback via voice.

-# Snips Android Demo
-A demo of the Snips Platform for Android
+by Snips Android Demo - A demo of the Snips Platform for Android